 Lap band is also known as a laparoscopic adjustable gastric gland.
 It is an inflatable device made of silicone.
 It is placed throughout the top portion of the stomach.
 It is used for treating fleshiness deliberated to reduce food utilization.
+Newcastle Gastric Sleeve Surgery advise that unlike sleeve gastrectomy, lap band surgery does not remove any of the stomach but uses an inflatable device made of silicone that is placed throughout the top portion of the stomach.
+This device reduces the size of the stomach making patients feel fuller from smaller amounts of food.
+It is used for treating obesity by reducing a patient’s appetite.
 Lap band is an example of bariatric surgery designed for fleshy patients with a body mass index (BMI) of 40 or higher—or between 35 and 40 in cases of patients with the certain incident that are known to enhance with weight loss such as sleep apnea, diabetes, osteoarthritis, GERD, hypertension(high blood pressure)or metabolic syndrome, among others.

 In February 2011, the United States Food And DRUG Administration (FDA) had approved adjustable gastric bands for patients with a BMI between 30 and 40 and one weight-related medical conditions, such as diabetes or high blood pressure.
 However, the lap band Los Angeles may be used after other methods.